 They will also be looking at smoking and the use of alcohol.

 They will be developing their communication skills through debates and P4C enquiries.

 PE will be taught on Mondays and Wednesdays.

 Please note Children will need to come to school in PE kit on these days.

 PE kit must comply with the uniform policy.

-Music continues to be taught by Mrs Amison, our specialist music teacher.
+Music continues to be taught by Mrs Amison, our specialist music teacher on Wednesday mornings.